Secukinumab

 • we don't know how secukinumab can affect an unborn baby.

-• If you are pregnant or thinking about having a child, you should discuss this with your rheumatologist before beginning this medication.
+• If you are pregnant or thinking about having a child, you should discuss this with your rheumatologist before beginning this medicine.

-• Women who are able to be pregnant should use effective methods of contraception during treatment.
+• Women who are able to be pregnant should use effective methods of birth control (contraception) during treatment.

 • If you have used secukinumab during your pregnancy, you should check with your doctor before vaccinations are given to your baby.
 Some vaccines cannot be given to the newborn baby if you were treated with secukinumab while you were pregnant.